 Citizens elect their governmental leaders and expect them to make objective decisions that benefit the general public and not their personal interests.
 Consequently, Tennessee has legal requirements in place to address conflicts of interest at all levels of government.
-The law prohibits all public officials and employees from having a direct financial interest in any contract or work that they vote on, let out, oversee, or supervise, and if they have an indirect financial interest they must publicly acknowledge it.
+The law prohibits all public officials and employees from having a direct financial interest in any contract or work that they vote on, let out, oversee, or superintend, and if they have an indirect financial interest they must publicly acknowledge it.
 For example, an elected leader who owns a business that contracts with the government would have a direct conflict of interest.
-All public officials and candidates are also required to submit disclosure statements of interests to the Tennessee Ethics Commission, and every county is required to adopt and submit a code of ethics.
+The law is usually applied to purchasing and business contracts but is also interpreted to include employment contracts because employees would have an interest in their salary and benefits.
+All public officials and candidates are also required to submit disclosure statements of interests to the Tennessee Ethics Commission, and every city and county is required to adopt and submit a code of ethics.

 Concerns remain that the current conflict of interest laws are not sufficient to protect the public interest when elected members of county legislative bodies are also employees of the county.
-Legislation introduced in 2015, Senate Bill 466 by Bell, House Bill 985 by Rogers, would have disqualified all county employees from serving on the county commission of the county that employs them; the restriction would not have applied to members elected before December 1, 2015.
-Current law allows county employees to serve on their county commission unless they serve in a county-wide elected or appointed office, including mayor or executive, sheriff, trustee, register, county clerk, property assessor, or any other county-wide office filled by vote of the people or the county legislative body, or as the director of schools.
-Although not as clearly stated, current law is generally interpreted to also prohibit employees who work directly for a county commission, such as veterans' service officers and administrative assistants, from serving on that commission.
+Legislation introduced in 2015, Senate Bill 466 by Bell and House Bill 985 by Rogers, would disqualify all county employees from serving on the county commission of the county that employs them; the restriction would not apply to members elected before December 1, 2015.
+Current law allows county employees to serve on their county commissions unless they hold a county-wide elected or appointed office, for example, mayor or executive, sheriff, trustee, register, county clerk, property assessor, trial court judge, any other county-wide office filled by vote of the people or the county legislative body, and director of schools.
+Although not as clearly stated, current law is generally interpreted to also prohibit service on commissions by employees who work directly for them, such as veterans' service officers and administrative assistants, from.
 Both the House Local Government and the Senate State and Local Government committees considered the bill and voted to send it to this commission for study.

-Unlike Tennessee's municipalities and county governments in most other states, Tennessee's county structure is similar to the state and federal governments with separate legislative, executive, and judicial functions.
+Unlike Tennessee's municipalities and county governments in most other states, Tennessee's county structure is similar to the state and federal governments with separate legislative, executive, and judicial branches.
 This separation of powers lessens the possibility of direct conflicts of interest for commission members who may be county employees because they have only indirect influence over the non-legislative parts of county government.
 County commissioners who were county employees when they were elected can vote if they have a conflict of interest by making a public disclosure statement before they vote; those who became employees after they were elected cannot vote if they have a conflict of interest.
-Unlike county commissions, the legislative bodies of many cities and metropolitan governments have direct administrative control over operations.
-Consequently, the laws are different for their employees-city and metropolitan government employees cannot serve on their legislative bodies unless those bodies vote to allow it.
+Unlike county commissions, the legislative bodies of some cities have direct administrative control over operations, and the laws are different for their employees-city employees cannot serve on their legislative bodies unless those bodies vote to allow it.